Maryum97/Employee-Directory-2021/README.md

 7. React-dom from React libraries, for page connections (though not utilised in this assignment)
 8. React Hooks, for page functionality, in functional components

+The app has been deployed using github-pages.

 ## 👪 Contributing
 If you wish to contribute to my app, contact me using the details below and gain access to my Github repository with your Github account today!
 Create your own branch and make amendments to my code, to make improvements or for marketing purposes.
+There are several aspects about this application which show some room for improvement, such as the following:

+1. The search options could be enhanced by allowing users to search for an employee's Full Name, Location, or even email
+2. The sort options could be expnaded, by allowing to sort by Geographical Location, which is far more complex because of use of extra methods, like longitude, latitude, etc.
+3. The search history could be saved in the local storage, or in a separate database, so that it may be accessed later
+4. New features could be adjusted in the app, such as redirecting a user to a separate page when they click on an employee, whilst hiding their important info on the main page.
+The new page would show more detailed information about that employee.

 ## ✏️ Tests
 There were no particular test that this app has been made to pass, except for the app to be running in the browser erroe free. with all the functionality taking place as programmed.
 The app is also responsive in the browser page, which means it is accecible on most devices.